GergelyBuday/gergelybuday/docs/_posts/2022-09-27-the-hol4-syntax.md

 ∃ TE existential quantor, exists λ l* the lambda operator
 ∈ (- element of
-+ (+ not an element, this did not go through for some reasons ∩ (U union of sets
++ (+ not an element, this did not work, use ^Vu2209 instead for ∉, HOL4 will understand it ∩ (U union of sets
 ∪ U) meet of sets
 ⊆ (_ subset (might be equal)